 At our house, I’m seeing too much screen time and not enough reading.
 I want to see more reading.
 Not to mention, more thoughtful reading.

 What about your kids?
-If you need a hook, try the banned books idea with me!
+If you need a hook, try the idea of the banned books with me!

 Hook Your Tweens and Teens on Reading Banned Books